 If you are someone who suffers from allergies or asthma, you understand just how important clean indoor air is.
 When you are someone who suffers from allergies or asthma, you understand just how important clean indoor air is.
-Because of this, many people invest in air purifiers, which will help keep indoor air as clean as possible.
-While air purifiers are a good option, the air in your home can still be dirty even if you have one.
+Because of this, many people tend to invest in commercial air purifiers, for both their homes and offices.
+This might help keep indoor air as clean as possible.
+However, while air purifiers are a good option, the air in your home can still be dirty even if you have one.

 Many of us are concerned about the health of the air we breathe.
 And for a good reason: according to the Environmental Protection Agency (EPA), indoor air can be two to five times more polluted than outdoor air.
 But indoor air quality isn’t always obvious and can often be hidden by the things we can’t see, like pollen and dust particles.
 This is why many people decide to call in the professionals at this point, such as those from CJS Heating & Air, to be completely satisfied that their air quality is substantial.
 However, we can also detect it, and treat it ourselves.